John-Kingham/quality-shares/README.md

 - I used [Code Institute's README.md template](https://github.com/Code-Institute-Solutions/readme-template/blob/master/README.md) as the starting point for this document.
 - I used [Am I Responsive](https://ui.dev/amiresponsive) to generate the multi-screen image shown at the start of the README.
 - I used [Green Shot](https://getgreenshot.org/) to add text and arrows to some screenshots.
+- I used [Grammarly]() to check spelling and grammar in README.md and TESTING.md.

 ## People